-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 PBIS Support Strategies PBIS goals from year to year as indicated by rubric scoring5 increase per year for group.
-New baselines established in 21/22 school Year as last two years were disrupted by pandemic. increase in positive scores, Year 3 additional .5% increase in positive scores.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 year so a pre- emergency baseline of 28 (17/18) will be used) receiving more than 1 referral.
+Teacher Self Assessment Rubric - PBIS Support Strategies Faculty will make progress on individual PBIS goals from year to year as indicated by rubric scoring5 increase per year for group.
+New baselines established in 21/22 school Year as last two years were disrupted by pandemic.
+Faculty will fill out again at mid year evaluation.
+Year 1 establish baseline, Year 2 .5% increase in positive scores, Year 3 additional .5% increase in positive scores.
 Faculty/Staff Training PBIS - all regular staff will receive basic training upon hire in PBIS with increased training in new strategies each year.
 91% of staff received training this year 90% of staff received training this year.
-100% of regular staff will receive training Suspension Rate Maintain suspension rate of less than 3%.
-18/19 - 3.57% (Orange - CA Dashboard) 19/20 - No out of school suspensions 20/21 - no suspensions of any kind 2 out of school suspensions (same student) 1 in school suspension Maintain suspension rate of less than 2.5% Expulsion Rate Maintain expulsion rate of at or near 0% 19-20 0% 20-21 0% Expulsion Rate - 0% Maintain expulsion rate at or near 0%
+100% of regular staff have received training so far this year 100% of regular staff will receive training Suspension Rate Maintain suspension rate of less than 3%.
+18/19 - 3.57% (Orange - CA Dashboard) 19/20 - No out of school suspensions 20/21 - no 2 out of school suspensions (same student) 1 in school suspension 21/22 - CA Dashboard - 1.6% All (Medium) 2.7% (socioec. dis. subgroup; Medium) Maintain suspension rate of less than 2.5%

+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 suspensions of any kind 22/23 - 1 out of school suspension Expulsion Rate Maintain expulsion rate of at or near 0% 19-20 0% 20-21 0% Expulsion Rate - 0% 22/23 - 0% Maintain expulsion rate at or near 0%